-- Walking- Walking is one of the safest ways to induce labor.
-Walking uses gravity to help aid baby’s decent into the birth canal.
+Walking is one of the safest ways to induce labor.
+Walking uses gravity to help aid baby’s descent into the birth canal.
 It may also put extra pressure on the cervix to help ripen it and prepare your body for the birth of your baby.

-- Sex- Sex is another method of inducing labor.
+Sex is another method of inducing labor.
 It helps in two ways.
 A female orgasm often causes contractions of the uterus.
 The other reason sexual intercourse may help induce labor is because semen contains prostaglandins.
 Prostaglandins help to ripen the cervix.
-In fact, if your labor is induced in the hospital you may be given a gel containing prostaglandins to help ripen your cervix.
+In fact, if your labor is induced in the hospital, you may be given a gel containing prostaglandins to help ripen your cervix.

-- Nipple stimulation - stimulating your nipples by manual stimulation or using a breast pump may bring on contractions.
+stimulating your nipples by manual stimulation or using a breast pump may bring on contractions.
 Nipple stimulation triggers the production of oxytocin, a hormone that produces contractions.
-(You may have heard of pitocin which is used during labor inductions.
+(You may have heard of Pitocin which is used during labor inductions.
 Pitocin is an artificial form of oxytocin).
 Note about nipple stimulation: Many doctors do not encourage using nipple stimulation because it may cause you to have very long and painful contractions that are not always tolerated well by your baby.

 What is Nesting?

-Cleaning the nest- You probably want to make sure the nest is super clean before baby arrives.
+You probably want to make sure the nest is super clean before baby arrives.
 After having your baby, you really don’t want to bring your new baby home to a messy house.
 Surface clean all the rooms of your house and then get the detail cleaning done.
-Not only will this make your house look better but all the extra activity might keep your mind off of thing and maybe even bring on some contractions.
-Some detail cleaning you might want to do: wipe down baseboards, clean off door knobs and light switches, clean and organize closets, or get the refrigerator and pantry super clean.
+Not only will this make your house look better, but all the extra activity might keep your mind off of things and maybe even bring on some contractions.
+Some detail cleaning you might want to do: wipe down baseboards, clean off doorknobs and light switches, clean and organize closets, or get the refrigerator and pantry super clean.

-Preparing meals for the nest- It is really handy to have some convenient meals ready to go so that once baby is born you don’t have to worry about cooking.
+It is really handy to have some convenient meals ready to go so that once baby is born you don’t have to worry about cooking.
 You can stock up on canned soups or other convenient meals.
-Or if you are really feeling energetic you can prepare ready-to-go freezer meals.
+If you are really feeling energetic, you can prepare ready-to-go freezer meals.
 These are terrific for new moms.
-You can make crock pot meals or aluminum foiled oven meals.
+You can make crockpot meals or aluminum foiled oven meals.
 These are very handy and can help make the postpartum period a little easier.

-Making the nest safe for baby- Now is the perfect time to go through your house for potential hazzards and start baby-proofing your home.
+Now is the perfect time to go through your house for potential hazards and start baby-proofing your home.
 Check your car seat and make sure that it is installed safely.
 Make sure your smoke detector is working properly and has functional batteries in place.

-Take care of others sharing the nest- Make sure that you have a plan for your pets and other children.
-When labor starts you don’t want to be rushing around trying to find a caretaker for them.
+Make sure that you have a plan for your pets and other children.
+When labor starts, you don’t want to be rushing around trying to find a caretaker for them.